If you have any questions regarding how we use your personal data, please contact us here or if you wish to contact us by post:

 Despite all our precautions, no data transmission over the internet is 100% secure.
 So, we cannot guarantee the security of any information which you disclose to us and so wish to draw your attention to the fact that you do so at your own risk.

 Keeping your personal data secure

-If you ask us to stop sending direct marketing communications to you, we will keep the minimum amount of information (e.g. name, address or email address) to ensure we adhere with such requests.
+If you ask us to stop sending your information to other (third) party communications, we will keep the minimum amount of information (e.g. name, address or email address) to ensure we adhere with such requests.

-You should find it easy to access and amend the personal information that we hold on you, or request that we stop contacting you.
+You should find it easy to access and amend the personal information that we hold on you, or request that we stop using your information.
 It’s your data and we want to make sure you feel in control of it.

 If you have given consent to the collection, processing and transfer of your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact our Data Protection Officer, Jeanette Kendall at firstname.lastname@example.org.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

 When dealing with a request from a child relating to any of the above rights, we will need to make a decision on whether the information should be provided to them or to their parents/legal guardian and will be guided by the individual’s age at the time of request and their level of understanding about what they are requesting and why.
 For these purposes, we take the view that most children will reach this level of understanding at around age 16.